maxproske/uuid-mcp/README.md

    - Click "Create new action"

 4. Import the OpenAPI schema:
-   - Either paste the contents of `public/openapi.json`
+   - Either paste the contents of `public/openapi.yaml` or `public/openapi.json`
-   - Or provide the URL: `https://your-app.vercel.app/openapi.json`
+   - Or provide the URL: `https://your-app.vercel.app/openapi.yaml`

 5. Test the action in ChatGPT:
    - Ask: "Generate a random UUID for me"